 Just about every internet-connected device comes with some sort of video conferencing solution, and it can seem easy to connect with patients using the programs that are readily available and free.
 After all, they’re probably already installed on the technology that you own, and accounts are simple to make.
 If your patient doesn’t mind, should you?

-Skype and FaceTime, though great tools for connecting with family and friends, are not designed for medical use and should not be used to treat patients.
+Skype and FaceTime, though great tools for connecting with family and friends, are not designed for medical use, are not a designated telemedicine platform and should not be used to treat patients.
 They are missing critical tools and security features, like HIPAA compliance, that are absolutely necessary to appropriately connect with patients via telemedicine, and they can cause major compliance issues for your practice in the long run.